Michaeltaakin/PROJECT_MIKE/project_01/README.md

 # 7. Built a Security Group for SSH + HTTP

-I created one security group that allows:
-SSH (port 22)
-HTTP (port 80)
-All outbound traffic.
-This security group is attached to every EC2 I launched, both public and private.
-In my setup, the private subnet’s route table does not have a route to an Internet Gateway.
-Because of this, any traffic coming from the internet has no path to reach my EC2 instance.
-So even if my security group allows ports like 22 or 80, the instance stays protected because the route table prevents any external internet access.
+I created a security group that allows SSH (port 22), HTTP (port 80), and all outbound traffic.
+This security group is attached to all EC2 instances, both in public and private subnets.
+For the private subnet, the route table does not include a route to an Internet Gateway.
+As a result, any traffic from the internet has no path to reach these instances.
+Even though the security group allows ports like 22 and 80, the instances remain protected because the route table prevents external access.

 ![alt text](<screenshots/Screenshot 2025-12-10 213100.png>)